How to Choose the Perfect Nonprofit Email Marketing Platform

 5. Emma: Email Marketing For Nonprofits

 Emma’s easy-to-use email marketing platform provides a seamless brand experience for your organization and allows your team to collaborate on developing engaging campaigns.
 With features like automation, segmentation, A/B testing, landing pages, a drag-and-drop editor, mobile design mode, forms, analytics, and integrations, this platform has just about everything you would need to craft and send beautiful emails that resonate with donors.

 - Drip Campaigns

 - Spam Blocker

-Emma has three pricing plans to choose from: a PRO plan starts at $89 per month, PLUS plan which starts at $59 per month and an EMMA HQ plan which starts at $279 per month.
+Emma has three pricing plans to choose from a PRO plan that starts at $89 per month, a PLUS plan which starts at $59 per month, and an EMMA HQ plan which starts at $279 per month.

 Ready to Transform Your Email Marketing Strategy

 Use this free guide to gain an understanding of five key email marketing metrics, and how they work together to help you craft meaningful email content that converts.